Horospherical subgroups in positive characteristic: Introduction

 \begin{remark} It would be interesting to extend the classification of horospherical subgroups of $G$ to the case $p=2$.
 In this setting two additional difficulties occur: \begin{itemize} \item There exist strongly horospherical subgroups $H \subset G$ such that $N_G(H)/H$ is not a torus (see Example~\ref{ex: not always a torus when p=2}).
 This issue can be circumvented by replacing $N_G(H)$ with the \emph{smaller} parabolic subgroup $HT$ (see Remark~\ref{rk: classification in the case p=2}). \item More seriously, there exist horospherical subgroups of $G$ that are not strongly horospherical (see Example~\ref{Binfinity}).
 Hence restricting to strongly horospherical subgroups is not sufficient. \end{itemize} \end{remark}

 Let us note that, even when $p \neq 2$, the situation over a field of characteristic $p>0$ is much richer than over a field of characteristic $0$.
 Consider, for instance, the toy case $G=\SL_2$.
-Over a field of characteristic $0$, any non-trivial horospherical subgroup of $\SL_2$ is conjugate either to a Borel subgroup $B \subset \SL_2$ or to $\boldsymbol{\mu}_n \ltimes U$, with $U := R_u(B)$, for some $n \geq 1$.
-In contrast, over a field of characteristic $p \geq 3$, any non-trivial horospherical subgroup of $\SL_2$ is conjugate \emph{to the pullback, via an iterated Frobenius morphism}, of either $B$ or $\boldsymbol{\mu}_n \ltimes U$ for some $n \geq 1$ (see Section \ref{sec: SL2 case}).
+Over a field of characteristic $0$, any non-trivial horospherical subgroup of $\SL_2$ is conjugate either to a Borel subgroup $B \subset \SL_2$ or to $\boldsymbol{\mu}_n \ltimes U$, with $U := R_u(B)$ {and $\boldsymbol{\mu}_n$ the subgroup of the multiplicative group $\Gm$ defined by $t^n = 1$}.
+In contrast, over a field of characteristic $p \geq 3$, any non-trivial horospherical subgroup of $\SL_2$ is conjugate \emph{to the pullback, via an iterated Frobenius morphism}, of either $B$ or $\boldsymbol{\mu}_n \ltimes U$ for some $n \geq 1$ (see Section~\ref{sec: SL2 case}).

 As mentioned earlier, now that a complete classification of horospherical homogeneous spaces has been achieved (for $p \geq 3$), we plan in forthcoming work to study smooth projective horospherical varieties of Picard number one, with the goal of identifying new and interesting families—beyond flag varieties—that do not occur in characteristic $0$.